 The real estate industry ‘hides in plain sight’.
 It is evident everywhere we live, work, shop or play: the real estate industry includes residential buildings, office buildings, manufacturing buildings or warehouses and retail space.
 Yet the business is not widely studied in Canada and, for that reason, its role is often misunderstood.

-The College of Business and Economics (CBE) is looking to raise $3M to establish an endowed Chair in Real Estate.
+Gordon S. Lang School of Busines and Economics is looking to raise $3M to establish an endowed Chair in Real Estate.

 The real estate industry is well established but many fundamental questions are unexplored.
 Many current social issues like urban sprawl, sustainability, changes in the workplaces due to globalization and technological change, the evolving role of cities as engines of growth and as active policy-makers involve solutions, which are location-specific.
 Few people in Canada have the kind of holistic perspective to understand the innovative and practical business insights of the real estate industry.